 Why do you need an Ofsted registration visit?

 Ofsted do visits and inspections to make sure that your environment—and you, as a childminder—are suitable and safe to care for children.
 They consider safeguarding, EYFS, food hygiene, safe sleep, and stimulating, age-appropriate learning opportunities and resources.
-What they’re really checking is that you are knowledgeable, and know how to set your home nursery up properly.
+What they’re really checking is that you are knowledgeable, and know how to set your home up properly.